deepdeliberate/ToAutomate/README.md

 After downloading, the addon can be installed with following steps: <br>
 1. Open **Blender** and go to **Edit > Preferences > addons.**
-2. Click at Install from FIle and locate the pacakge [ToAutomate.zip](https://github.com/deepdesperate/ToAutomate) file in the newly opened window. <br>
+2. Click at Install from FIle and locate the pacakge releases [ToAutomate.zip](https://github.com/deepdesperate/ToAutomate/releases) file in the newly opened window. <br>
 3. The addon should now appear in your addons list and can be activated.
 Please contact me in case you run into any issues.

 ## Feature Overview
 1. 3D Object Operators: <br>
     <!-- <img src="/assets/images/3DMenu.png" width=200> -->
-    1. `Renamer` Operator to convert to rename two objects as Low and High, with suffix
+    1. `Renamer` Operator to rename two objects as Low and High, with suffix
         1. Active object gets renamed to `obj_LP`, and selected object gest `obj_HP`.
         2. Suffix are changeable for both.
     2. `Organize Menu`: It moves the Low-poly and High-poly objects into their respective collection.